 To Interest Payable A/C

 Since the expense gets increased for the company in the form of interest expense, the company debits the interest expense account.
-And at the same time, it also increases the liability of the company until the interest payment is done; that’s why interest payable journal entries are credited.
+And at the same time, it also increases the liability of the company until the interest payment is made; that’s why interest payable journal entries are credited.